-The MPLINK object linker combines relocatable objects created by the MPASM assembler and the MPLAB C17 and MPLAB C18 C compilers.
-It can also link relocatable objects from pre-compiled libraries, using directives from a linker script.
+The MPLINK Object Linker combines relocatable objects created by the MPASM Assembler.
+It can link relocatable objects from precompiled libraries, using directives from a linker script.

-The MPLIB object librarian is a librarian for precompiled code to be used with the MPLINK object linker.
-When a routine from a library is called from another source file, only the modules that contain that routine will be linked in with the application.
+The MPLIB Object Librarian manages the creation and modification of library files of precompiled code.
+When a routine from a library is called from a source file, only the modules that contain that routine will be linked in with the application.
 This allows large libraries to be used efficiently in many different applications.
-The MPLIB object librarian manages the creation and modification of library files.

-The MPLINK object linker features include:
+The object linker/library features include: